Rental agreement with a guarantor

 4. Wait for agreement to go to signing

-You will be asked to digitally sign the agreement together with the tenant and landlord.
-This confirms your role as guarantor.
-You'll get an e-mail when the signature is required.
+The guarantor will be asked to digitally sign the agreement together with the tenant and landlord.
+This confirms their role.
+An email will be sent to relevant parties as a notification once the signing is necessary.

 5. Be reachable if something goes wrong

 If the tenant fails to pay rent or causes damage, Rendin will first work with the tenant directly.
-If that does not lead to a resolution, we may contact you.
+If that does not lead to a resolution, we may contact the guarantor.

 Documents needed from the guarantor